btorressz/SolanaRetirementPortfolioBuilder/README.md

 ---

 ### 💡 Inspiration
 - After reviewing the recent executive order opening 401(k) plans to crypto, real estate, and other alternative assets, I was inspired to build a proof-of-concept over the weekend — the Solana Retirement Portfolio Builder.
 The idea was to explore how such a policy shift could translate into practical tools for portfolio construction, risk analysis, and performance modeling in a retirement-focused crypto allocation.
 This simulator serves as a research platform, enabling backtesting, stress testing, and advanced analytics for Solana-based portfolios, with potential applications in evaluating risk, rebalancing strategies, and long-term return profiles for 401(k) or retirement fund scenarios.

+---

+### 📸 Screenshots